 ▪️Bread with butter

-▪️Nalesniki (Polish crepes) that I prepared with my crepe pan.
+▪️Nalesniki (Polish crepes) which I made with my crepe pan.

 and the king of the table… MAKOWIEC

-In a traditional Polish breakfast, you cannot miss the kutia and porridge.
+In a traditional Polish breakfast, you can’t miss kutia and porridge.

 FAQ (Questions and Answers)

-No one knows for sure who invented the makowiec.
+No one knows who invented the makowiec for sure.

-Legend has it that the baker of the Polish king Jan III Sobieski once made a
+Legend has it that the baker of Polish King Jan III Sobieski once prepared a

 makowiec decorated with a replica of the queen in the 17th century.